-The Best Humidifiers, Tested by HGTV Editors
+The 6 Best Humidifiers of 2023, Tested by HGTV Editors

 Adding moisture into your home's air with a humidifier offers loads of benefits.
 From the best humidifier for large spaces to our favorite model for nurseries, check out our top recommendations for humidifiers we've tested at every price point.

 Our Top Humidifier Picks

 - Best Overall: LEVOIT Dual 100 Ultrasonic Humidifier and Diffuser

 - Best Budget: Pure Enrichment MistAire Ultrasonic Cool Mist Humidifier